-Can Doctors Ever Give My Personal Medical Information to Others Without My Permission?
+Can Doctors Share Patient Information Without Permission?

-Medical ethics rules, state laws, and the federal law known as the Health Insurance Portability and Accountability Act (HIPAA), generally require doctors and their staff to keep patients' medical records confidential, unless the patient allows the doctor's office to disclose them.
-However, there are a variety of circumstances under which a doctor may share the information in medical records and personal medical information without the express permission of the patient.
+Medical ethics rules, state laws, and the federal law known as the Health Insurance Portability and Accountability Act (HIPAA), generally require doctors and their staff to keep patients' medical records confidential unless the patient allows the doctor's office to disclose them.
+However, there are a variety of circumstances under which a doctor may share the information in medical records and personal medical information without permission from the patient.
 The following are some examples.

 The Doctor and/or Patient Needs Help

-The Government Requires It
+The Government Requires Patient Information

 If the patient brings a personal injury or workers' compensation claim, in which his health is a major issue in the case, the doctor may come to court and testify about the patient's injuries.
 However, if the patient's health is not necessary to the case's resolution, the doctor usually cannot be forced to testify.